rh-ecosystem-edge/rhcos-bfb-builder/readme.md

 git clone --recursive https://github.com/rh-ecosystem-edge/rhcos-bfb-builder.git
 ```

-### Build the RHCOS image
-If you want to build RHCOS-BFB with drivers from source, you can follow the instructions [here](build-from-source.md).

 First use an openshift cluster to check the release image for the RHCOS version you want to build.
 ```bash
 export RHCOS_VERSION="4.20.0-ec.4"